We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Levels of Text Variation

 Word-level variation can be just that -- a new word introduced to refer to a specific, perhaps novel, referent, or to be used in a new context.
-But, lexical variation can often introduce semantic variation; the typical process being that a word's senses expand and eventually shift to the new meaning, through specialization, generalization, or subjectification \citep{kakharova2021nature, geeraerts2024lexical}. \begin{enumerate} \item \textbf{Affix}: Using MorphyNet \citep{batsuren2021morphynet}, derivational prefixes and suffixes are mapped cyclically.
-For instance, \emph{non-} becomes \emph{ab-}, \emph{ab-} becomes \emph{pre-}, etc. \emph{Nonsense} is now \emph{absense}, \emph{absence} is now \emph{presence}, and so on.
-In this way, we tinker with part of a word but change its whole meaning.
-Derivational affixes are used to change the meaning of a word, which may or may not also change its part of speech.
-Unlike inflectional endings, which are a functional category, derivational affixes are productive and have much more room for linguistic variation.

-\item \textbf{Hyp}: Exemplifying generalization, through which a word's range of reference broadens, words with hyponyms found in WordNet \citep{wordnet} are replaced by their hyponym.
+But lexical variation can often introduce semantic variation; the typical process being that a word's senses expand and eventually shift to the new meaning, through specialization, generalization, or subjectification \citep{kakharova2021nature, geeraerts2024lexical}.
+Such occurrences are extremely common on social media and in colloquial settings. \begin{enumerate} \item \textbf{Hyp}: Exemplifying specialization, through which a word's range of reference narrows, words with hyponyms found in WordNet \citep{wordnet} are replaced by their hyponym.

-\item \textbf{Ant}: Exemplifying subjectification (specifically, ameliorization, through which a word's meaning becomes more positive, and pejorization, through which a word's meaning becomes more negative) words with antonyms found in WordNet \citep{wordnet} are replaced by their antonym.
+\item \textbf{Ant}: Exemplifying subjectification, through which a word's meaning becomes more positive (ameliorization) or negative (pejorization), words with antonyms found in WordNet \citep{wordnet} are replaced by their antonym.